RAP-group/sslr_replication_si/docs/proposal/README.md

 in our study.

 In sum, our replication of Reetzke et al. (2016) includes two subtle modifications.
-Our “group” factor focuses on adults and includes three levels rather than two (monolingual control, simultaneous bilingual, early sequential bilingual) and we do not include a “modality” factor (only auditory stimuli).
+Our *group* factor focuses on adults and includes three levels rather than two (monolingual control, simultaneous bilingual, early sequential bilingual) and we do not include a *modality* factor (only auditory stimuli).

 # Design and availability of materials

-The original materials from Reetzke et al. (2016) are not publically available.
+The original materials from Reetzke et al. (2016) are not publicly available.
 We are in contact with the corresponding author in order to obtain the original materials.
 At the time of writing this proposal, the corresponding author is looking for the sound files.
 In the case that we